Keberneth/adaudit/README.md

 # Fork Explination
 Copy the ADAudit folder to the DC Server or a server with the RSAT tools installed and can manage active directory.
 The account running the script need to be Domain Admin to run the full audit. <br><br>

-Download NuGet and DSInternals modules from PowerShell Gallery before using this script and place in the same folder as the script.<br>
+Download NuGet and DSInternals modules from PowerShell Gallery before using any audit scripts and place in the same folder as the script.<br>
 https://www.powershellgallery.com/packages/NuGet/<br>
 https://www.powershellgallery.com/packages/DSInternals/<br>
 Chose Manual Download.
 You will get two .nuplkg files.
 Plase them in the ADAudit folder.<br><br>